rpolve/website/index.md

 ## About me

 I like computing, particularly the Unix family and its derivatives.
 My other main interest is Biology, which has to do with my formal education.
+Recently, I transitioned into the tech industry.
+Specifically, the management of HPC systems.
+I used to spend a lot of time tinkering with software, but being employed has been very bad for my tech hobby.

 ## About this site

-Scripts and resources available at [this repo](https://github.com/rpolve/website).
+Scripts and resources are available at this [repo](https://github.com/rpolve/website).
 The color scheme is loosely based on [Dracula](https://draculatheme.com/) theme.

 ## Personal resume